mahammadaftab/Flight_Booking_System/README.md

 API documentation is also available through the API Gateway:
 - All APIs: http://localhost:8080/swagger-ui.html

 Note: These services need to be running for the API documentation to be accessible.
-Currently, the backend services may not be starting successfully.
+With the new setup, all services should start successfully.

 ## Testing